3Mahin/MeetScript/README.md

 # MeetScript

-**MeetScript (Mahin’s Recorder)** is a robust, user-friendly Chrome extension that enables seamless tab and microphone audio capture, high-accuracy transcription via OpenAI Whisper, and automated generation of professional meeting minutes using GPT-4o.
+**MeetScript** is a robust, user-friendly Chrome extension that enables seamless tab and microphone audio capture, high-accuracy transcription via OpenAI Whisper, and automated generation of professional meeting minutes using GPT-4o.

 ---